Valhalla train crash: Dissent

 The dissenting member, Weener, dismissed speculation as to Brody's motives.
-"It is human nature to put oneself in the place of another, trying to interpret or judge whether actions are reasonable given all the circumstances," he wrote.
-"However, speculation does not serve those affected by this accident or further the investigation."

-Weener agreed that the evidence suggested Brody had "likely lost situational awareness" between when she saw the marking signs and when she reached the tracks.
+He agreed that the evidence suggested Brody had "likely lost situational awareness" between when she saw the marking signs and when she reached the tracks.
 But he pointed out that among the unknowns were whether Brody knew the impact to her car was from the descending barrier—she could have just as easily thought it could have been Hope's vehicle, he observed, and gone out to check—and whether she had adequate time and space to back up into the space Hope created.
 She may well have known she was near the tracks and left the ML350 to see where she was in relation to them, since it had blind spots at the front and rear, Weener added.

-"It is as important or, perhaps more important, to ask how the SUV ended up within the crossing gates", Weener also wrote, addressing a number of other issues he felt the board should have considered.
-Were the federal standards the markings and signs conformed to strong enough?
+The important question, to Weener, was how the SUV had ended up within the crossing gates, more so than what Brody believed.
+He asked two other questions he felt deserved more consideration: Were the federal standards the markings and signs conformed to strong enough?
 Were drivers adequately educated that the barriers were designed to break if they needed to get out of a crossing in a hurry, or that they should continue forward with greater speed from the crossing in that situation rather than back up, much as they are trained to do when a green light turns yellow as they enter an intersection?

 "I am left unsatisfied as to how the configuration of this angled crossing, the signage approaching the crossing, the deterrent effect of existing New York rail crossing statutes, and the New York State driver education regarding rail crossing safety may have affected these events", Weener concluded.
 "I am concerned that the statement of probable cause does not reflect the real causes of this accident."

 Post-accident official responses

-Since the accident, the town of Mount Pleasant and the MTA have responded to some of the issues discussed in the NTSB report.
+Since the accident, the town of Mount Pleasant and the Metropolitan Transportation Authority (MTA), Metro-North's parent agency, have responded to some of the issues discussed in the NTSB report.